marcopennekamp/lore/spec/structs-traits-entities.md

   The constructor takes the underlying values as arguments and doesn't require any envelope boilerplate.

+- **Attaching components at run-time:** Adding components to arbitrary entities, as long as ownership and component type restrictions hold, could be very powerful combined with multiple dispatch.

 - Every entity defines a **list of components** which can be filtered and iterated over.

 - **Component life cycle functions:** We can add an action `onAttached(c: C, e: +C)` (in the Lore namespace) that is called when a component `C` has been attached to an entity `+C`.
 Its default implementation would be for the type `Any, +Any` and simply do nothing, so it would then be possible to specialize the function for any kind of component type, without the *need* to do so.